Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 #### :weapon-prop-sighted:{ .lg } Sighted

-This weapon has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** made against targets within 20 feet and has :d20-adv: **Advantage** against target that has not moved at least 15 feet for this before the start of your current turn.
+This weapon has :d20-disadv: **Disadvantage** on attack rolls made against targets within 20 feet and has :d20-adv: **Advantage** against target that has not moved at least 15 feet for this before the start of your current turn.

 ---

 #### :weapon-prop-thrown:{ .lg } Thrown

 You can throw the weapon to make a ranged attack.
-If the weapon is a melee weapon, you use the same ability modifier for that :d20-attack: **Attack Roll** and damage roll that you would use for a melee attack with the weapon.
+If the weapon is a melee weapon, you use the same ability modifier for that attack roll and damage roll that you would use for a melee attack with the weapon.

 ---